The Function of the Conservation District

 * Vickie Ford Turnbull-Secretary/Treasurer

-* Douglas Newbold-Member
+* Douglas Newbold - Supervisor

 Vicki Lukehart-District Office Manager